aws/karpenter-provider-aws/designs/carbon-aware.md

 ```
 </details>

-Benefits:
+#### Provisioning
+In karpenter-core, create a new method `types.go/OrderByCarbonEmissions` and use that in `nodeclaimtemplate.go/ToMachine` and `nodeclaimtemplate.go/ToNodeClaim` instead of `types.go/OrderByPriceEmissions` if Carbon Aware is enabled.

+In karpenter, create a new method `CarbonAwareCreate` in `pkg/providers/instance/instance.go` that is used in `pkg/cloudprovider/cloudprovider.go/Create` instead of `pkg/providers/instance/instance.go/Create` when Carbon Aware is enabled.

+#### Considerations
-- Current consolidation methods are unaffected
+1. 👍 Current consolidation methods are unaffected
-- Following the principle *Push back on requirements that introduces concepts for all users to solve problems for a few*
+1. 👍 Following the principle *Push back on requirements that introduces concepts for all users to solve problems for a few*

-Disadvanteges:
-- There might be copy-paste of code from the original consolidation methods to the carbon aware consolidators
+1. 👎 There might be copy-paste of code from the original consolidation methods to the carbon aware consolidators

+### Option 2: Use Carbon Aware filtering/sorting methods

-#### Solution 2
+#### Consolidation

-Create carbon aware implementations of `filterByPrice`, `filterOutSameType`, `getCandidatePrices`, etc. that is used inside the functions when Carbon Aware is enabled.
+Create carbon aware implementations of low-level functions like `filterByPrice`, `filterOutSameType`, `getCandidatePrices`, etc. that is used when Carbon Aware is enabled.
 Usage of aforementioned functions might assume that it is price that they are getting, but in reality it is data about carbon emissions.

-Benefits
+#### Provisioning
+Use same changes to provisioning as in [option 1](#option-1-use-carbon-aware-provisioning-and-concolidation-methods).

+#### Considerations
-- Less code copy-paste
+1. 👍 Less code copy-paste
-- Improvements to original consolidation methods also improve the Carbon Aware feature
+1. 👍 Improvements to original consolidation methods also improve the Carbon Aware feature

-Disadvanteges:
-- Has a risk of breaking undocumented invariants
+1. 👎 Has a risk of breaking undocumented invariants
-- Adds complexity to the original consolidation methods
+1. 👎 Adds complexity to the original consolidation methods

-#### Solution 3
+### Option 3: Put a price on carbon emissions and account for it
 Set a price per tonne (or kg) of CO₂e.

 Maybe have a config option for this, defaulting to $0.
 A good starting value for taking environmental impact into account is $0.25 / kg. (source missing)